 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{proofthmsec}, we prove the $4$ theorems in the introduction section by the knowledge presented in Section \ref{M12sec}, \ref{M3sec} and \ref{M4sec}.
-In Section \ref{M12sec} we summarize part of the work of Mahowald-Hopkins \cite{MH02} on the image of Witten genus at dimension $24$.
+In Section \ref{M12sec} we summarize part of the work of Mahowald-Hopkins \cite{MH02} on the coimage of Witten genus at dimension $24$.
 In particular, we review the Pontryagin numbers of $M_1$ and $M_2$.
 In Section \ref{M3sec} and Section \ref{M4sec} we construct $M_3$ and $M_4$, and compute their Pontryagin numbers respectively.
-For $M_4$ more explicitly, we use Wall's $(n-1)$-connected $2n$-manifolds \cite{Wall62} to construct $M_4$ as $F_4$-$\mathbb{O}P^2$-bundle, and apply the classical Borel-Hirzebruch algorithm \cite{BH58} to calculate its Pontryagin classes.
+For $M_4$ more explicitly, we apply Wall's classification on $(n-1)$-connected $2n$-manifolds \cite{Wall62} to construct $M_4$ as $F_4$-$\mathbb{O}P^2$-bundle (\ref{f4op2bundledia}), and apply the classical Borel-Hirzebruch algorithm \cite{BH58} to calculate its Pontryagin classes.
 This is divided into $4$ steps in Section \ref{M4sec}.
 We end the paper with Appendix \hyperref[backsec]{A} explaining the geometric and analytic aspects of twisted $A$-hats and twisted signatures together with their definitions.

 {\bf Acknowledgements.} Fei Han was partially supported by the grant AcRF R-146-000-263-114 from National University of Singapore.
 He thanks Dr. Qingtao Chen, Prof. Huitao Feng, Prof. Kefeng Liu and Prof. Weiping Zhang for helpful discussions.